cis547/cis547.github.io/_labs/lab06.markdown

 ##### Step 5

-Implement the `DivZeroAnalysis::check` function found in the `DivZeroAnalysis.cpp` file in the `src` directory.
+Implement the `DivZeroAnalysis::check` function found in `src/DivZeroAnalysis.cpp`.
 This function checks an `Instruction` to determine if a division-by-zero is **possible**.
 Any Instruction that is a **signed** or **unsigned** division instruction with a divisor whose `Domain` is either `Domain::Zero` or `Domain::MaybeZero` would be considered a potential divide-by-zero.
 You should use `DivZeroAnalysis::InMap` to decide if there is an error or not.